Thomas Dundas, 1st Baron Dundas

-Thomas Dundas, 1st Baron Dundas FRS (16 February 1741 – 14 June 1820), known as Sir Thomas Dundas, 2nd Baronet from 1781 to 1794, was a British politician who sat in the House of Commons from 1763 to 1794, after which he was raised to the peerage as Baron Dundas.
+Thomas Laurence Dundas, 1st Baron Dundas, FRS (16 February 1741 – 14 June 1820) was a British politician who represented Richmond and Stirlingshire in the House of Commons of Great Britain from 1763 to 1794, when he was raised to the peerage of Great Britain as Baron Dundas.
 He was responsible for commissioning the Charlotte Dundas, the world's "first practical steamboat".

 Biography

-Dundas was the only son of Sir Lawrence Dundas, 1st Baronet, the "Nabob of the North".
+Dundas was the only son of Sir Lawrence Dundas, 1st Baronet, the "Nabob of the North" and Margaret Bruce (1716-1802).
 Following education at Eton and St. Andrews University he did the Grand Tour, then became Member of Parliament for Richmond, 1763–1768, then for Stirlingshire, 1768–1794.
 He was elevated to the peerage as Baron Dundas of Aske in August 1794, and was also Lord Lieutenant and Vice Admiral of Orkney and Shetland, Councillor of state to the Prince of Wales (later George IV), President of the Society of Scottish Antiquaries and Colonel of the North York Militia.
 He acquired Marske Hall in North Yorkshire in 1762 after the death of Sir William Lowther, 3rd Baronet.
 He succeeded his father as 2nd Baronet in 1781, inheriting Aske Hall, also in North Yorkshire.
+Dundas also inherited policies from his father.